PSDiffusion: Harmonized Multi-Layer Image Generation via Layout and Appearance Alignment: Experiments

 \subsection{Implementation Details}

 To better preserve the interaction priors of existing models, PSDiffusion is fine-tuned from Stable Diffusion XL~\cite{podell2023sdxl} using LoRA~\cite{hu2022lora}.
-For global layer, we trained the additional $\mathbf{K}_{GL}$,$\mathbf{V}_{GL}$ linear layers in all self-attention blocks.
+For global layer, we trained the additional $\mathbf{K}_{GL}$,$\mathbf{V}_{GL}$ linear layers in all self-attention blocks for joint attention.
 For foreground layers and background layers, we trained $\mathbf{Q}$,$\mathbf{K}$,$\mathbf{V}$,$\mathbf{Out}$ linear layers in all attention blocks.
 Layer Cross-Attention Reweighting is implemented in layers at the resolution of 16, and the Partial Joint Self-attention is applied to all self-attention layers.
+LoRA rank is set to 256.
 We use the pre-trained VAE from Stable Diffusion XL for the global and background branch, and fine-tune it into an RGBA VAE to support the alpha channel of RGBA foreground image following LayerDiffuse~\cite{zhang2024transparent}.
 During training, all layers of a multi-layer sample are encoded into latent space and added with the same noise at the same timestep.
 We use the AdamW optimizer and set the learning rate at $1e\text{-}4$.
-Training is conducted with a total batch size of 8 on 20 NVIDIA A800 GPU hours for 10,000 iterations.
+Training is carried out over our Inter-Layer dataset with a total batch size of 8 on 60 NVIDIA A800 GPU hours for 10,000 iterations.